The Ultimate Guide to Internet Censorship

 Choose the Right Search Engine

-The reason that Googles’ algorithm is so efficient is that it tailors the results towards you.
+However, the reason behind this is that Google’s algorithm tailors the results towards you.
 It knows your search history and displays ads and results based on prior data obtained.
-So when using a privacy-based search engine with no idea who you are, the results can appear strange, but they are actually more objective.

 Choose the Right Social Media